javascript-tutorial/en.javascript.info/1-js/02-first-steps/07-operators/article.md

 ## Remainder %

-The remainder operator `%` despite it's look does not have a relation to percents.
+The remainder operator `%` despite its look does not have a relation to percents.

 The result of `a % b` is the remainder of the integer division of `a` by `b`.